-Max Planck School of Photonics
+Max Planck School of Photonics (MPSP)

 What is the Max Planck School of Photonics?

-Why study at MPSP?
+Why study at the MPSP in Germany?

 Germany plays a central role in modern photonics research and education within Europe.
 German researchers established in a diverse landscape of universities and research organizations produce excellent contributions to all photonics-related disciplines and fields: from attosecond physics to quantum optics, from fundamental research to industry-oriented applications.